 Remember that you will be replying to the ORIGINAL sender from Phone 2's number (not Phone 1), so if you do not want the ORIGINAL sender to know your Phone 2 number, don't reply from Phone 2 or subscribe to our Reply From Phone 2 Subscription Service.

 No. Auto Forward SMS is NOT a spying app.
 You cannot retrieve messages from another phone.
 The app will only forward messages from your Android phone.

-No, not for basic SMS to SMS forwarding, as the app uses your phone's default SMS app to forward from your phone.
+For basic SMS to SMS forwarding, no. The app uses your phone's default SMS app to forward from your phone.